-Business Administration, AA
+Business Administration.
+AA

-The Business Administration associate of arts degree is designed primarily for those students who plan to transfer to a four-year college or university, and are interested in majoring in an area of business such as accounting, finance, international business, general management, marketing and sales, human resources management, or business information systems.
+This academic planning page for Business Administration students is designed primarily for those students who plan to transfer to a Pennsylvania Transfer and Articulation Oversight Committee (TAOC) four-year college or university, and are interested in majoring in an area of business such as accounting, finance, international business, general management, marketing and sales, human resource management, or business information systems.